A framework unifying some bijections for graphs and its connection to Lawrence polytopes: Signatures, the BBY bijection, and the Bernardi bijection

-In this section we will use our theory to recover and generalize the work in \cite{BBY}, \cite{D2}, and \cite{Bernardi}.
 To do this, we will build the connection between circuit signatures (resp. cocircuit signatures) and external atlases (resp. internal atlases) of the regular matroid $\mathcal{M}$.
 We will also see how the BBY bijection (resp. the extended BBY bijection) and the Bernardi bijection become a special case of Theorem~\ref{main1} (resp.
 Theorem~\ref{main2}).
 In particular, the acyclic signatures used to define the BBY bijection will be generalized to \emph{triangulating signatures}.